ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 low-rank matrix $$\mathbf{L}$$ and a sparse matrix $$\mathbf{S}$$, i.e., $$\mathbf{X} = \mathbf{L} + \mathbf{S}$$.
 In case your are unfamiliar with the terms, the *rank of a matrix* is defined as either the maximum number of linearly independent column vectors in the matrix or, equivalently, as the maximum number of linearly independent row vectors.
-A *sparse matrix* is one that contains very few non-zero elements, like the following one:
+A *sparse matrix* is one that contains very few non-zero elements.

 <p align="center">
   <img alt="Low-rank matrix example" src="{{ site.url }}/images/robust_pca/low_rank_matrix.png" width="20%" height="20%">